 The 2018 FS mine plan was based on the above 2017 mineral resource estimate for Bomboré.
-The Company is currently working on updating the Bomboré mineral resource estimate by incorporating new and encouraging results from 2016 and 2017 infill and step out drilling on both oxide and sulphide targets and the re-inclusion of previously excluded resources in the Restricted Zones.
-The Company expects to release the updated mineral resource estimate before the end of 2018.
+The Company is currently working on updating the Bomboré mineral resource estimate by incorporating new and encouraging results from infill and step out drilling on both oxide and sulphide targets completed in 2016 to 2018, and the re-inclusion of previously excluded resources in the Restricted Zones.
+The Company expects to release an updated mineral resource estimate in H1-2018,